bcomnes/top-bun/CONTRIBUTING.md

 - Changelog, Github release and npm publish is hanlded by the action.
 - An in depth review of this system is documented here: [bret.io/projects/package-automation](https://bret.io/projects/package-automation/)

-If for some reason that isn't workoing or a local release is preferred, follow these steps:
+If for some reason that isn't working or a local release is preferred, follow these steps:

 - Ensure a clean working git workspace.
 - Run `npm version {patch,minor,major}`.